daleonpz/daleonpz.github.io/_posts/2018-06-28-Price-violence.md

 =͟͟͞͞( •̀д•́)))    o(-`д´- o)
 ```

 Just remember not only violence, but everything else has a price... so the question is if you are willing to pay that price.
 But regarding violence, I just chose not to use it, I don't want to pay that price.
+On the other hand, living in peace requires bravery and strength.
+Bravery to stand against the shitty world, and strength to control yourself and keep smiling from the bottom of your heart.